Results.

 |

-An accused must be charged with armed robbery to face the death penalty; poor identification needs corroboration and missed fingerprints raise a rebuttable presumption.
+Accused must be charged with armed robbery for death sentence; poor ID needs corroboration; unlifted fingerprints raise rebuttable presumption.

 |